 You should be

-able to get the whole set up for less than US$500 if you look around.
+able to get the camera & case for less than US$500 if you look around.
 It's

 cheap, & it's compact enough that you won't be dragging another

 suitcase with you or hogging the dunk tank.
-And another advantage
+You'll be surprised how

 Check out the other pages above on the right for more on this subject